RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/RotatePalette/README.md

 ## Parameters
 - `PalBank`
-The ID of the palette bank for the palette to rotate, indices 0-7 are valid
+The ID of the palette bank for the palette to rotate, indices 0-7 are valid.
 - `StartIndex`
-The starting index of the palette bank for the rotation
+The starting index of the palette bank for the rotation.
 - `EndIndex`
-The ending index of the palette bank for the rotation
+The ending index of the palette bank for the rotation.
 - `RotDir`
-The direction of the rotation
+The direction of the rotation.

 ## Return Value
 None.